 Don’t Let a Massachusetts Marijuana Possession Charge Ruin Your Life!

-Possession of less than 1 oz of marijuana is now a civil, non-criminal charge for a first offense.
+Possession of less than 1 oz of marijuana is now perfectly legal, and up to 10 ounces securely in your home.

-However, you can still be charged for multiple offenses, larger quantities, and school zone marijuana offenses under the state drug laws.
+However, you can still be charged larger quantities than an ounce if you are under 21, and school zone marijuana offenses under the state drug laws.